RnodeC/RnodeC.rke2/README.md

 RnodeC.rke2
 =========

-This role will deploy rke2.  (linux amd64 only)
+This role will deploy rke2.
+Linux x86_64 only.
+RKE2 version 1.25+ only (due to hardcoded cis-profile setting)

 Requirements
 ------------

-At least a single vm.
+None

 Role Variables
 --------------